Devlander-Software/higher-order-components/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/Devlander-Software/high-order-components/blob/main/LICENSE) file for details.
+This project is licensed under the Apache License - see the [LICENSE](https://github.com/Devlander-Software/high-order-components/blob/main/LICENSE) file for details.

 ## Connect with Us